-(b) Beginning on July 1, 2003 or when all of the new members to be initially appointed under this amendatory Act of the 93rd General Assembly have been appointed by the Governor, whichever occurs later, the Illinois Educational Labor Relations Board shall consist of 5 members appointed by the Governor with the advice and consent of the Senate.
+(b) Beginning on July 1, 2003 or when all of the new members to be initially appointed under this amendatory Act of the 93rd General Assembly have been appointed by the Governor, later, the Illinois Educational whichever occurs Relations Board shall consist of 5 members appointed by the Governor with the advice and consent of the Senate.
 No more than 3 members may be of the same political party.

-The Governor shall appoint to the Board only persons who are residents of Illinois and have had a minimum of 5 years of experience directly related to labor and employment relations in representing educational employers or educational employees in collective bargaining matters.
-One appointed member shall be designated at the time of his or her appointment to serve as chairman.
+The Governor shall appoint to the Board only persons who are residents of Illinois and have had a minimum of 5 years of experience directly related to labor and employment relations in representing educational employers or educational employees 1 in collective bargaining matters.
+One appointed member shall be designated at the time of his or her appointment to serve as

+3 chairman.

-Of the initial members appointed pursuant to this amendatory Act of the 93rd General Assembly, 2 shall be designated at the time of appointment to serve a term of 6 years, 2 shall be designated at the time of appointment to
+Of the initial members appointed pursuant to this amendatory Act of the 93rd General Assembly, 2 shall be designated at the time of appointment to serve a term of 6 years, 2 shall be designated at the time of appointment to serve a term of 4 years, and the other shall be designated at the time of his or her appointment to serve a term of 4 years, with each to serve until his or her successor is appointed and qualified.

-- 1 serve a term of 4 years, and the other shall be designated at - 2 the time of his or her appointment to serve a term of 4 years, - 3 with each to serve until his or her successor is appointed and - 4 qualified. - 5 Each subsequent member shall be appointed in like manner - 6 for a term of 6 years and until his or her successor is - 7 appointed and qualified.
-Each member of the Board is eligible - 8 for reappointment.
-Vacancies shall be filled in the same manner - 9 as original appointments for the balance of the unexpired term. - 10 (c) The chairman shall be paid \$50,000 per year, or an - 11 amount set by the Compensation Review Board, whichever is - greater.
-Other members of the Board shall each be paid \$45,000 - per year, or an amount set by the Compensation Review Board, - 14 whichever is greater.
-They shall be entitled to reimbursement - 15 for necessary traveling and other official expenditures - 16 necessitated by their official duties. - 17 Each member shall devote his entire time to the duties of - 18 the office, and shall hold no other office or position of - 19 profit, nor engage in any other business, employment or - 20 vocation. - 21 (d) Three members of the Board constitute a quorum and a - 22 vacancy on the Board does not impair the right of the remaining - 23 members to exercise all of the powers of the Board. - (e) Any member of the Board may be removed by the Governor, - upon notice, for neglect of duty or malfeasance in office, but - for no other cause.
+Each subsequent member shall be appointed in like manner for a term of 6 years and until his or her successor is appointed and qualified.
+Each member of the Board is eligible for reappointment.
+Vacancies shall be filled in the same manner as original appointments for the balance of the unexpired term.

+(c) The chairman shall be paid \$50,000 per year, or an amount set by the Compensation Review Board, whichever is greater.
+Other members of the Board shall each be paid \$45,000 per year, or an amount set by the Compensation Review Board, whichever is greater.
+They shall be entitled to reimbursement for necessary traveling and other official expenditures necessitated by their official duties.

+Each member shall devote his entire time to the duties of the office, and shall hold no other office or position of profit, nor engage in any other business, employment or

+1 vocation.